Iryna-Bo/Key-Cryptocurrencies-Bitcoin-Ethereum-Binance-Coin-2020-2024-/README.md

 • Bitcoin: $150,000–$160,000
 • Ethereum: $5,000–$6,000
 • Binance Coin: $1,200–$1,400
--Forecasts indicate significant growth potential but remain subject to real-world market conditions.
+-These forecasts suggest strong growth potential, but should be interpreted with caution due to the unpredictable nature of real-world market conditions.

 *🔍Below is a 1-year Price forecast for Bitcoin, Ethereum, and Binance Coin (created in Python)*